 When I was first diagnosed, it was really overwhelming, but ongoing support and medication has really helped me.

-Both aripiprazole and quetiapine help stable my mood and quieten my psychosis.
-The venlafaxine is for my depression and anxiety.
 I don’t know where I’d be without medication and ongoing support.
 My medication helps me get from day to day, and helps prevent me from drifting into crisis.

 When I first started aripiprazole, I got blurred vision for a couple of weeks, but since then I’ve been getting on with this medication really well.
 Quetiapine makes me feel drowsy, but this works in my favour because I have insomnia and it helps me to sleep.

 If I could go back in time to before I started taking meds, I would tell myself to persevere as things will get better, even if it doesn’t feel that way.
-I would also tell myself that my illness doesn’t define my - I would say ‘I have bipolar,’ not that ‘I am bipolar’.
+I would also tell myself that my illness doesn’t define me - I would say ‘I have bipolar,’ not that ‘I am bipolar’.

 I have been taking medication for six years and my life has done nothing but improve.
 I have fallen into crisis sometimes, due to negative life experiences, but I have always managed to re-stabilise myself.